jenkinsci/google-chat-notification-plugin/README.md

 }
 ```

-See [Format a card message](google-chat-format-card-message) for instructions on how to format text in a card message.
+See [Format a card message][google-chat-format-card-message] for instructions on how to format text in a card message.

-- You may use [Pipeline Utility Steps](jenkins-pipeline-read-json) to read a JSON file in the workspace.
+- You may use [Pipeline Utility Steps][jenkins-pipeline-read-json] to read a JSON file in the workspace.
-- You may use [Config File Provider](jenkins-config-file-provider) to copy a JSON file stored globally in Jenkins.
+- You may use [Config File Provider][jenkins-config-file-provider] to copy a JSON file stored globally in Jenkins.

 *Pipeline*